 - 1982 - A new high technology press is introduced at Wiri.

-- 1986 - Des McCarthy is the first employee to complete 25 years company service with many more to follow afterwards.
+- 1986 - Des McCarthy (2nd from right) is the first employee to complete 25 years company service with many more to follow afterwards.

-- 2002 - NALCO formed with Joint Venture from Capral.
+- 2002 - NALCO formed from a Joint Venture with Capral.

 - 2002 - Bradnam’s was established in New Zealand.